 Required course: Students must take the following course to qualify for the certificate.

 Elective Courses: Students must take an additional 15 hours from the following list of courses in at least two different departments.
-Students must take at least 9 hours in residence at UT Austin.
+Students must take at least 9 hours in residence at UT Austin and all courses must be taken for a letter grade, not for credit CLICK HERE for approved courses (updated April 2021).

 - Internships must involve substantive work that exposes students to the professional work environment and offers opportunities for networking in their chosen career fields.